CodeSh/getsys/README.md

 autoremove_packages=true
 ```

-This needs to be put in the first lines before than `source lib_dibs` and the list of packages.
+This needs to be put in the first lines before than `source getsystem` or `getsystem` and the list of packages.

 -

-Or you can select a system default and add a funcion adding the next code after than `source lib_dibs`
+Or you can select a system default and add a funcion adding the next code after than `source getsystem` or `getsystem`

 Debian/Ubuntu or derivatives:
 ```bash